Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/session-based-messaging-api.markdown

 The root cause of this behavior is the thread pool within the space engine that is responsible for delivering events to clients.
 When all pool threads are fully consumed, notification delivery time suffers, due to the time it takes to detect and remove all stale registrations.

 {{%note "Thread pool size"%}}
-To configure the notification thread pool size you should use the following Space properties: <br>
+To configure the notification thread pool size you should use the following Space properties:

-space-config.engine.notify_min_threads <br>
+- `space-config.engine.notify_min_threads`
-space-config.engine.notify_max_threads <br>
+- `space-config.engine.notify_max_threads`

 See the [Scaling Notification Delivery](./notify-container-overview.html#Scaling Notification Delivery) for details.
 {{%/note%}}